AnamikaAhmed/CRUD-React-and-Django/README.md

 # CRUD-React-and-Django
 The application :
-1) Creates a Django restful API and a frontend form.
+1) Creates a Django restful API and a frontend form using React js.
-2) Pushes into the API
+2) Pushes into the API from the form.
 3) Fetches from the API into a table.
 The table has option to edit and delete rows, and this directly interacts with the backend API

 4) Prints the table